 At a glance: Medicare health insurance in Missouri

-- More than 1.2 million Missouri residents are enrolled in Medicare.
+- More than 1.2 million residents are enrolled in Medicare in Missouri.

-- 32 percent of Missouri Medicare beneficiaries select Medicare Advantage plans.
+- Forty percent percent of Missouri Medicare beneficiaries use a Medicare Advantage plan.

-- Residents in Missouri can select from between nine and 40 Medicare Advantage plans in 2020, depending on where they live.
+- Residents in Missouri can select from between nine and 40 Medicare Advantage plan options in 2020, depending on health plan service areas.

-- Missouri law allows Medigap enrollees to switch to a different plan (at the same coverage level) during their anniversary window.
+- Missouri law allows Medigap enrollees to change Medicare insurance plans (at the same coverage level) during their anniversary window.

 - Missouri law guarantees access to Medigap plans for enrollees under age 65, and rates are equal to the weighted average rates for people age 65+.